nobody43/zabbix-mini-IPMI/.github/ISSUE_TEMPLATE/configuration-question.md

 ---
 name: Configuration question
-about: Ask a question about configuration problems
+about: Ask a question about configuration problem
 title: ''
 labels: question
 assignees: ''